 Guests can travel with Abercrombie & Kent to sample all that the Western Cape is serving up, with a side order of South African cultural delights.
 The journey begins with a stay at The Silo.
 Set atop the Zeitz Museum of Contemporary Art Africa in a former grain silo, The Silo is the destination hotel in Cape Town.
 By far the tallest building on the waterfront, one of the hotel’s biggest lures is its rooftop bar and pool – the best in the city.

 During your time in Cape Town, foodies will enjoy some authentic South African hospitality on an organic culinary journey at chef-to-the-stars Nicky Gibbs’ Noordhoek home; and an immersive food tour of the Woodstock area.
-A former working-class neighbourhood transformed into Cape Town’s answer to Shoreditch, Woodstock is home to cutting-edge galleries, creative agencies, a bustling food market, and hip restaurants, including one of the world’s best 50, The Test Kitchen.
+A former working-class neighbourhood transformed into Cape Town’s answer to Shoreditch, Woodstock is home to cutting-edge galleries, creative agencies, a bustling food market, and hip restaurants.

 You could also travel by helicopter to Paternoster to visit the winner of the Restaurant of the Year at the inaugural World Restaurant Awards in 2019, Wolfgut.
 This fine-dining restaurant by chef-patron Kobus can der Merwe is located in a 130-year-old, white-washed cottage by the ocean that seats 20 diners at one time and offers a predominantly seafood and foraged-greens menu based on van der Merwe’s philosophy to ‘interfere as little as possible with the products, and to keep them pure, raw and untreated’.